 - Seating is on a priority basis, with patrons who have purchased tickets in advance being given preference.
 Walk in patrons will be seated as soon as possible; we will make every effort to accommodate requests, however specific tables are not guaranteed.

 - Seating for the first show begins one hour before the first set.
+We recommend patrons for the first show arrive early (by 6:15 pm) to have ample time to enjoy their meal.
+The restaurant will be cleared at 8:15 to accommodate the second seating.
 Seating for the second show begins 15 minutes before the second set.

 - We can hold reserved tables for up to 15 minutes after the reservation time.
 After 15 minutes, we will have to release the reserved table, unless we are notified by phone that you want to change your reservation time.

 - Please be aware that parties of more than 9 will be subject to a party minimum of $25 per person for jazz events.
 This amount will be in addition to, rather than including, the ticket price for the evening, and all applicable taxes and gratuity.